The history of schools in Toronto

 The legacy of Toronto's school building boom in the 1960s and 1970s is still being felt today.
 Following amalgamation in 1998, the various school boards for each borough were united as the Toronto District School Board.

 Figuring out just how to spread students out in a unified system is just one of the challenges that the TDSB faces today.

-Throw in changing demographic patterns, increasing downtown density, the birth of new neighbourhoods, and wild real estate values, and the task of managing our school distribution becomes hugely complicated.
+Throw in changing demographic patterns, increasing downtown density, the birth of new neighbourhoods, wild real estate values, and the COVID-19 pandemic, the task of managing our school distribution becomes hugely complicated.

 We've seen novel deals brokered to revitalize schools through condo developments, like at North Toronto Collegiate, but such plans aren't always warmly embraced (i.e. John Fisher).

-Over the last few years, the Board has started the process of reviewing a list of schools that it could potentially close and sell off.
-Previously closed schools like Kent and Brockton might provide a good model for what happens in some of these cases, as a community hub is expected as part of their replacement.
+Over the last decade, the Board has undertaken the process of reviewing a list of schools that it could close and sell off.

-The coming decades will pose many challenges for the TDSB with provincial pressure to shutter under-attended schools and development trends creating new pockets of density throughout the city.
-The school of the future appears to be as part of mixed use high rise developments in this city.
+The coming decades will pose many challenges for the TDSB with continued provincial pressure to shutter under-attended schools and development trends creating new pockets of density throughout the city.

 Toronto Archives